Raven (wrestler): Comedy

 In 2010, Levy began working as a stand-up comic, taking part in Bob Levy's Levy World Order comedy tour.

 Music videos

 Along with Diamond Dallas Page and members of Raven's Flock, he appeared in a music video for the band Stuck Mojo's song "Rising".

 In 2011, Raven starred in the music video "Owata" by the Smashing Pumpkins.

 Merchandising

 According to the Wrestling Figure Checklist, there are 18 different Raven action figures from WWE, TNA, WCW and ECW, making him one of few wrestlers to have one from these four major promotions.

+Podcast

+Raven currently hosts the podcast "The Raven Effect" with heralded professional wrestling play by play man Rich Bocchini and Joseph Feeney III of The Creative Control Network.
+Earlier hosts include Busby Berkeley, The Pelican and Johnny Swinger.

 Personal life

 Levy possesses an IQ of 143 and is a member of Mensa and the Theta Chi fraternity.
-He suffers from type 2 diabetes, and has also been diagnosed with borderline, histrionic and narcissistic personality disorder.
+He suffers from type 2 diabetes, and has also been diagnosed with histrionic and narcissistic personality disorder.
 Levy married in January 2007, but announced on Twitter in March 2013 that he and his wife had divorced.